 SS: What are these concepts or terms that planners should know about COVID-19?

-CK: There are several, but these three will help planners in their personal and professional lives.
+CK: There are several, but the following will help planners in their personal and professional lives.

 Bending the curve and raising the line: